rhansen/node-sqlite3-wiki/Extensions.md

 ## Building an Extension

-**half**: The SQLite documentation gives an example of a user-defined function "half" which takes a number and returns a result (the number diveded by two): http://www.sqlite.org/cvstrac/wiki?p=LoadableExtensions
+**half**: The SQLite documentation gives an example of a user-defined function "half" which takes a number and returns a result (the number divided by two): http://www.sqlite.org/cvstrac/wiki?p=LoadableExtensions

 **rank**: A ready-to `make` example from the full-text search docs https://github.com/coolaj86/sqlite3-fts4-rank .
 See also: http://www.mail-archive.com/sqlite-users@sqlite.org/msg71740.html